 - Remain calm -- DO NOT RUN.

 - Roll over and over to smother flames.

-The Office of Risk Management's Fire Safety Inspector provides fire extinguisher and evacuation training for all employees.
+The Enterprise Risk Management & Insurance Programs' Fire Marshal provides fire extinguisher and evacuation training for all employees.